Welcome

 Projects

 The G2W institute’s collaboration in the field of development is based on three principles: exchange on an equal footing with our project partners, long-term engagement and ecumenical openness.
-Our project partners in Eastern Europe and in the Middle East include both religious and non-religious organisations.
-G2W’s development work is mainly focused on Russia.
+Our project partners in Eastern Europe include both religious and non-religious organisations.

 In order to guarantee efficient and sustainable development for individual projects we are in permanent close exchange with project leaders on the ground, many of whom are women.
 A large part of the work is performed by volunteers, whose commitment sends a message of Christian solidarity with people who are socially vulnerable.
 We offer reliable support for our project partners in the long term so that model structures do not lose their financial basis overnight.